GB flag iconENCN flag iconZH

 Clause 5 of the standard outlines the requirements for sizing and dexterity of gloves.
 Dexterity is defined as ‘the manipulative ability to perform a task with the hands’.

-Sizing is defined based on the hand sizes that gloves are intended to fit.
+The way sizing is defined is based on the hand sizes that gloves are intended to fit.
 The sizes outlined under this standard cover the range of size 4 to size 13.
 The criteria assessed to determine sizing compliance include hand circumference and hand length (the distance from the wrist to the tip of the middle finger).

-Minimum glove length can be defined and measured if required for a specific use (for example welder’s gloves or firefighter’s gloves).
+Minimum glove length can be defined and measured if required for a specific use (for example, welders’ gloves or firefighters’ gloves).
 However, this is not specified under general requirements for gloves.
-In addition to this, different sizing systems can be used if they are explained in the terms of EN ISO 21420:2020.
+In addition, different sizing systems can be used if they are explained in the terms of EN ISO 21420.
 This information would need to be outlined in the user information sheet provided with the protective gloves.

 Clause 5.3 outlines optional requirements for breathability and comfort.
 Within this clause, requirements are given for claiming water vapour transmission and absorption.
-Water vapour transmission for leather gloves is assessed in accordance with ISO 14268:2012 to a requirement of 5mg/cm2 per hour, and in accordance with ISO 11092:2014 to a requirement of 30m2 Pa/W for textile gloves.
+Water vapour transmission for leather gloves is assessed in accordance with ISO 14268:2012 with a requirement of at least 5 mg/cm2 per hour, and in accordance with ISO 11092:2014 for textile gloves with a requirement of less than or equal to 30 m2 Pa/W.

 Water vapour absorption should be considered where the protection characteristics of the glove inhibit water vapour transmission.
 This means that, as an alternative, the gloves should be designed to reduce absorption of perspiration where possible.
-This is outlined in clause 5.3.2, which gives a requirement of 8mg/cm2 per hour for leather gloves when tested in accordance with ISO 20344:2011.
+This is outlined in clause 5.3.2, which gives a requirement of at least 8 mg/cm2 per hour for leather gloves when tested in accordance with ISO 20344:2021.

 Electrostatic properties

 The additional requirements outlined in clause 4.4.1 are relevant for all protective gloves intended to be worn in areas that present explosive or flammable risks.
-In this instance, if electrostatic properties are claimed, they must be tested in accordance with EN 16350:2014 and the pictogram shown in figure 1 can be used for marking.
-Where necessary, EN 1149 parts 1:2006 or 3:2004 should be used to determine further surface electrostatic properties of the gloves.
+In this instance, if electrostatic properties are claimed, they must be tested in accordance with EN 16530:2014 and the pictogram shown in figure 1 can be used for marking.
+Where necessary, EN 1149 part 1:2006 or part 3:2004 should be used to determine additional surface electrostatic properties of the gloves.
 This is relevant to determining further additional requirements of surface electrostatic properties or charge decay.

 Notable changes from EN 420:2003+A1:2009

-The changes or additions from EN 420:2003+A1:2009 should be considered by Notified Bodies when assessing certification applications to update the technical files for gloves that have already been type-approved using EN 420:2003+A1:2009.
+The changes or additions from EN 420:2003+A1:2009 should be considered by Notified or Approved Bodies when assessing certification applications to update the technical files for gloves that have already been type-approved using EN 420:2003+A1:2009.

 There have also been a few changes to the requirements for chemical innocuousness of gloves.
 Firstly, determining the presence of extractable proteins in natural rubber latex gloves is no longer listed as a mandatory assessment.
 However, a warning (‘the glove contains natural rubber which may cause allergic reactions’) must be included for gloves containing any natural rubber.
-In addition, there are new requirements to test for the presence of nickel release, azo colourants, DMFa and PAHs.
+In addition, there are new requirements to test for the presence of nickel release, azo colourants, DMFa and PAHs, although Notified Bodies may only require test reports for the substances which are relevant to the materials present in the gloves.

 How can we help?